Lew-Engineering/libvxi11/README.md

 ---------

-The library can be compiled from the command line on any Apple Macintosh computer with the Apple Xcode development tools installed.
+The library can be compiled from the command line on any Apple Macintosh computer with the Apple Xcode development tools installed, or from any Linux based PC or Raspberry Pi.
 Simply place all files of this project in a single directory and execute the following command:

 > `make all`

 This will create libvxi11.so.1, which should be linked to your application.
 The libvxi11.h file is the library's C++ header file.

+To install the library to /usr/local/lib and /usr/local/include execute this command

+> `make install`

+Depending on the permissions of /usr/local, you may need to run the following
+instead:

+> `sudo make install`

 USAGE
 -----